 For years beginning after January 1, 2011 Canadian publicly listed entities were required to prepare their financial statements in accordance with IFRS.
-Due to the requirement to present comparative financial information, the effective transition date for the Company was October 1, 2010.
-The six months ended March 31, 2012 is the Company's second reporting period under IFRS.
+Due to the requirement to present comparative financial information, the effective transition date for the Company is October 1, 2010.
+The three months ended December 31, 2011 is the Company's first reporting period under IFRS.